 These Greek oven baked fries are crispy on the outside and tender on the inside.
-They’re topped with feta and served with homemade tzatziki, making them the perfect side dish for many dishes including gyro or souvlaki.
+Topped with feta and served with homemade tzatziki, these are the perfect side dish for many dishes including gyro or souvlaki.

-I love potatoes and I’ve got a few good potato recipes including Mediterranean potato salad, Greek potatoes and skordalia (Greek potato and garlic dip) here on the blog.
-When it comes to fries, I always choose oven baked over deep fried.
-It’s crispy, light and fresh, the flavors are right there and with a quick Greek twist, you can make the best oven baked fries right at the comfort of your home.
+I love potatoes and I’ve got a few good potato recipes including Mediterranean potato salad, batata harra (Lebanese spicy potatoes) and skordalia (Greek potato and garlic dip) here on the blog.
+And today we're adding another recipe to the collection: Greek baked fries!
+It’s crispy, light and fresh, the flavors are right there and with a nice Greek twist.

 Let me tell you why I’m such a big fan of this recipe:

 - Baked, not fried: baked fries are healthier and frankly, easier to make.
 Just toss the potatoes with some olive oil and you’re halfway there!

 - Flavors: The combination of feta, oregano and lemon takes you right to the shores of the Mediterranean.
 Trust me, you don’t want to miss that.

 - A great side dish: These baked fries go with so many dishes and make a quick side dish.
 More on that below!